domum-social/mastodon-additions/README.md

 - **Auto Email Confirmation**: Automatically sets user emails to `$username@<AUTO_EMAIL_DOMAIN>` and skips email confirmation without sending confirmation emails
 - **Username Login**: Allows users to log in with just their username (without the domain) when `AUTO_EMAIL_DOMAIN` is configured
 - **Mailer URL Overrides**: Rewrites clearnet URLs to onion URLs in all outgoing emails for Tor hidden service support
-- **Trusted OAuth Clients**: Allows certain OAuth applications to skip the consent screen for seamless integration
 - **Custom Themes**: Domum-branded dark and light themes with custom color palettes and styling
 - **Custom Footer Component**: Adds a "Learning site" link to the footer navigation